-Here’s what you need to know about different custody arrangements and how to suggest a plan that meets your family's needs.
+If you're going through divorce or dissolution, here's how to suggest a parenting plan that meets your family's needs.

-- Put the interests of your kids first
+- Write your plan putting the interests of your kids first

-The way you file a parenting plan to the court will depend on the way you're ending your marriage:
+The way you file a parenting plan with the court will depend on the way you're ending your marriage:

 - If you're getting a dissolution, you will write up a parenting plan together with your spouse and file it with your marriage dissolution paperwork.